sagecodes/intro-to-sql/README.md

 - Whats your background?
 - Why are you interested in learning about SQL?

 One of the best things about these in person workshops is being able to meet new people!
-Talk to each other!
+Talk to each other and hang out after the workshop!

 ## What this workshop is

 A super friendly introduction to SQL No previous experience expected!

 You can't learn EVERYTHING in ~2 hours.
 But you can learn enough to get excited and comfortable to keep working and learning on your own!
-Come to our almost weekly code hours [meetups](https://www.meetup.com/Learn-Code-Seattle/events/) to ask questions if you get stuck and show off what you've been working on!

 - This course is for absolute beginners
 - Ask Questions!